edakturk14/speed-run-ethereum/README.md

 **[TO DO: Live Demo]()**, **[TO DO: Contract]()**

 Instructions [here](https://github.com/scaffold-eth/scaffold-eth-examples/tree/meta-multi-sig).
 Task: get the main branch of Scaffold-eth and make a multi-sig.
+FYI clone a single branch: git clone --single-branch --branch master (_url_)

 Multisig stands for multi-signature.
 It’s a digital signature that makes it possible for more than one user to sign a document.
 Its like a box with two or more keys.
 Depending on the rules you may need a certain number or just one key to open it.